 Wood pallets do not have the same fire safety rating as plastic.
 Plastic pallets burn at a much higher temperature than wood, so manufacturers are advised to check the building fire codes when deciding what pallets to purchase.

 In summary, there are advantages and disadvantages to using both wood and plastic pallets.
 Your choice depends on a combination of factors like your product and industry, applicable standards and regulations, budget, and long-term economics.

-If you’re a business shipping pallets within Canada, US, or cross-border US to Canada, or Canada to US, check out our Pallet Shipping page and get a free quote!
+If you’re a business shipping pallets within Canada, US, or cross-border US to Canada, or Canada to US, check out our Pallet Shipping page and get a quote!